caltechlibrary/ts_dataset/README.md

 ## Introduction

 The TypeScript **ts_dataset** module is for working with the JSON API provided by [datasetd](https://caltechlibrary.github.io/dataset/datasetd_api.5.html).
-There are two explorted classes defined -- `DatasetApiClient` and `Dataset`.
+There are two exported classes defined -- `DatasetApiClient` and `Dataset`.
 The first is a low level HTTP wrapper mapping basic dataset verbs to the JSON API.
 The later provides those verbs where the objects are TypeScript based.
 Most applications using dataset collections hosted via datasetd will use the latter class.

 Here's a simple example of exercising some of the method available with the Dataset object.
 This demo code assumes datasetd running on localhost on port 8485 and a dataset set collection called "my_objects.ds" has been defined the in YAML configuration of datasetd.